George Morrison (1919–2000)

 2021

-George Morrison: Traversal, opens at Bockley Gallery, Minneapolis MN (Nov 12–Dec).
+The exhibition George Morrison: Traversal, opens at Bockley Gallery, Minneapolis, Minnesota (Nov 12–Dec 31).

 2024

-George Morrison Center of Indigenous Arts, University of Minnesota, founded by Brenda Child, Howard Oransky and Christine Baumler was launched in January 2024.
+The George Morrison Center for Indigenous Arts, University of Minnesota, founded by Brenda Child, Howard Oransky and Christine Baumler is launched January 2024.

-Bockley Gallery presenting George Morrison, Jim Denomie and Dyani White Hawk, The Armory Show, Jacob Javits Center, NYC (Sep 5–8).
+Bockley Gallery presents George Morrison, Jim Denomie and Dyani White Hawk, at The Armory Show, Jacob Javits Center, New York City (Sep 5–8).

-Morrison’s public artwork Turning the Feather Around: A Mural for the Indian 1974-1975 at the American Indian Center installed in 1975 was taken apart and shipped to Montana.
+Morrison’s public artwork Turning the Feather Around: A Mural for the Indian (1974–1975) at the Minneapolis American Indian Center was taken apart and shipped to Montana.
 Each piece was restored and cleaned before being reassembled on the east exterior wall of the Center.
-The Center received a generous $30,000 anonymous donation to help restore the mural.
+The Center received a generous $30,000 anonymous donation to help restore the mural.18

 2025

-Smoke in Our Hair: Native Memory and Unsettled Time, Hudson River Museum, Yonkers NY (Feb 14–Aug 31)
+The exhibition Smoke in Our Hair: Native Memory and Unsettled Time, opens at the Hudson River Museum, Yonkers New York (Feb 14–Aug 31).

-Contemporary Anishinaabe Art: A Continuation, Detroit Institute of the Arts, Detroit MI (Sep 28–Apr 5).
+The exhibition Contemporary Anishinaabe Art: A Continuation, opens at the Detroit Institute of the Arts, Detroit Michigan (Sep 28–Apr 5).